In Brief

 The Disciples Who Walked Away

 Notice which side of the room your mind has already placed you on.
-You read "no one can come to me unless the Father draws him" and instantly sorted yourself into the category of those who stayed.
+You read "no one can come to me unless the Father draws them" and instantly sorted yourself into the category of those who stayed.
 On what basis?

 You assumed you were drawn because you could not bear to sit with the possibility that you might not be.
 That reflex is not faith.
 It is the reflex of a creature that cannot tolerate being passive in its own salvation story.